-Shop light fixtures are used to illuminate indoor “shop” spaces with lower ceilings.
+LED Shop LightsLED Shop light fixtures are used to illuminate indoor "shop" spaces with lower ceilings.
 They’re designed to produce a bright, evenly distributed light from ceilings ranging from 8 feet to 20 feet.
 Shop lights are typically linear strip fixtures, or low bay lights hung from the ceiling with hooks or chains or cables.
 Businesses prefer LED to light their shops because they deliver a powerful, high quality light source that rivals or exceeds fluorescent light sources without all the strobing, flickering and humming.
 LEDs are proven to lower maintenance costs and reduce lighting bills by 50% to 80% over traditional light sources.
 Get Your Free LED Shop Lighting Plan

 How much light does your shop need?